 But I'll tell you what's not my friend.

-The notion of of the increased cost and the increased inconvenience to auto manufacturers of telling auto manufacturers that they have to have this.
+The notion of the increased cost and the increased inconvenience to auto manufacturers of telling auto manufacturers that they have to have this.

-If this is something that the public wants, oh it'll happen.
+If this is something that the public wants, oh, it'll happen.

-But this is a small, small potato up against the backdrop of a country where most of us don't even care that we tell automakers what mileage their cars can get.
+But this is a small, small potato up against the backdrop of a country where most of us don't even care that we tell automakers what mileage their cars can get, which is the greatest insanity of all.

 Congratulations.

-It's your vehicle, it's your money.
+It's your money.

-We have laid down and allowed ourselves to be steamrolled by a government concept that's a cafe standards, corporate average fuel economy, it's called.
+But no, we have laid down and allowed ourselves to be steamrolled by a government concept that's a cafe standards, corporate average fuel economy, it's called.

 Government telling automakers the mileage their cars and trucks must get.